hakuamesan/snippetbox/README.md

 The config/ directory has the default configuration options for most cases.
 Please modify them according to your convenience.

-The config.env.yml has the sample default values for the .env file to be used in production or dockers.
-Change it as per your requirements.

 A Makefile is provided for your convenience to build the Go binary 'snippetbox'.

 ## Mysql/Mariadb
 The install script is in models/mysql/migration/init-mysql.sql